mydehq/nautilus-dummy/README.md

   <h1>nautilus-dummy</h1>
   <p><b>Dummy package to satisfy nautilus dependency</b></p>

-This is a dummy package to satisfy nautilus dependency of many gnome components such as xdg-desktop-portal-gnome.
+This is a dummy package to satisfy nautilus dependency of many gnome components.

 </div>